clover/codelab-remote-pay-cloud/README.md

 ### Help, I'm Stuck!

-If you get stuck, first check the browser's developer console for any error messages and then try a hard reload.
+If you get stuck, check the browser's developer console for error messages, try a hard reload, and try exiting the Cloud Pay Display app.
 If that doesn't resolve the issue, visit Clover's [Developer Community](https://community.clover.com/).
 If you don't find someone with the same question, post a new one, and we'll help you out.

 With this out of the way, let's get started!